spring-guides/gs-batch-processing/README.md

 }
 ```

-For starters, the `@EnableBatchProcessing` annotation adds many critical beans that support jobs, saving us a lot of leg work.
+For starters, the `@EnableBatchProcessing` annotation adds many critical beans that support jobs and saves you a lot of leg work.

-Let's break this down:
+Break it down:

 `src/main/java/hello/BatchConfiguration.java`
 ```java